 Another study published in FastCo.com surveyed 298 patients at a family practice clinic.
 About 50% of respondents said they shared a bed with their pet.
 Nearly a third of people who shared a bed with their pet also reported being awoken by their pet at least once per night.
 What’s more, 63% of the same bed-sharing owners, stated that they have a “poor sleep quality” and also share a bed with their pet 4 nights a week or more.

 Another aspect of sharing your bed with your pet are the ripple effects it may have on your relationship.
 A study cited by the Daily Mail suggests that a dog will add nearly 2,000 arguments to a couple’s relationship throughout its lifetime.
 Disagreements can range from who will walk the dog, yard clean up with the most common being, you guessed it, whether or not the dog can sleep in the bed.
 Yikes!

-Let’s say you’re like me, and you’re happy to let Fido, Felix, Thumper or Babe also share your bed.
+Let’s say you’re happy to let Fido, Felix, Thumper or Babe also share your bed.
 There are other concerns beyond a good night’s sleep (and your relationship) to take into consideration.